About the Library

 Interested students must apply to CWIC in January of the first year of medical school.
 CwiC students are expected to take part in a project during the summer between 1st and 2nd years of medical school (see CwiC directors for more details).
 Students are encouraged (not required) to apply to the Summer Research Program (SRP) at Jefferson (see below).
 There are a variety of other summer opportunities that may or may not provide funds.

 Summer Research Program (SRP)

 The Summer Research Program (SRP) is a 7 to 10 week program that provides Jefferson medical students with the opportunity to become involved in basic science, translational, clinical, or population health research during the summer following their first year in medical school.
 This is an "umbrella" program that encompasses a number of formal summer programs, typically hosted by various departments, centers, etc. Program components include a seminar series, mentored research, and an oral presentation and written abstract.
 Interested students can learn more and apply online at the SRP website.

 Online applications are typically due by the middle of February of the first year in medical school.
 Funding is generally available through the Federal Work Study program or various departmental sources (see at the SRP website for details).

 Sigma Xi is a national organization fostering biomedical research.
 A research seminar is hosted by the local chapter each spring, with refereed abstracts presentation.

 Student Organization Conference Fund

-The JMC Student Council supports a limited amount of transportation and/or registration expenses for an otherwise not attendable conference.
-Up to one request per year may be made by any official JMC student organization.
+The SKMC Student Council supports a limited amount of transportation and/or registration expenses for an otherwise not attendable conference.
+Up to one request per year may be made by any official SKMC student organization.

 Medical Student Research Travel Fellowships